projectcontour/contour/site/content/docs/v1.16.0/config/request-rewriting.md

   remote address cannot be added to request headers as the upstream host has not been selected when custom request headers are generated."
 * `%DOWNSTREAM_TLS_VERSION%` is skipped if TLS is not in use
-* Envoy ignores REQ headers that refer to an non-existent header - for example `%REQ(Host)%` works as expected but `%REQ(Missing-Header)%` is skipped
+* Envoy ignores REQ headers that refer to an nonexistent header - for example `%REQ(Host)%` works as expected but `%REQ(Missing-Header)%` is skipped

 Contour already sets the `X-Request-Start` request header to